atty303/konaste-linux/README.md

 - [GITADORA](https://p.eagate.573.jp/game/eacgitadora/konagt/index.html)

 > [!WARNING]
 > I only regularly play INFINITAS, SDVX, and GITADORA.
-For other games, I’ve only verified that they launch.
+For other games, I’ve

-This tool aims to be “simple,” not “one‑click easy.”
-You’ll need to perform the required setup manually following the guide, but in return you gain the flexibility to apply unsupported configurations.
+> only verified that they launch.

 ## How it works